Aaronius/penpal/README.md

 #### Return value

 The return value of `connectToParent` is a Promise which will be resolved once communication has been established.
-The promise will be resolved with a `parent` object containing the methods which the parent has exposed.
+The promise will be resolved with a `parent` object.

+##### The `parent` object

+The parent object will contain the methods which the parent has exposed.
+Note that these aren't actual memory references to the methods the parent defined, but instead proxy methods PenPal has created with the same names and signatures.
+When one of these methods is called, PenPal will immediately return a promise and then go to work sending a message to the parent, calling the actual method within the parent with the arguments you have passed, and then sending the return value back to the child.
+The promise you received will then be resolved with the return value.

 ### `Promise`